-Whether you run a retail unit, take away, office, industrial unit, or warehouse, or Electricians will ensure your electrical requirements are met with friendly professional service.
+Whether you run a retail unit, take away, office, industrial unit, or warehouse, our Electricians will ensure your electrical requirements are met with friendly, professional service.

 Electricians are available out of hours if required, so there’s no disruption during your open hours.

-Emergency Electricians are available 24 hours a day, seven days a week (with no call out charges).
-In the event of electrical failure, you will have your business back up and running quickly.
+Emergency Electricians are available 24 hours a day, seven days a week (with no call-out charges).
+In the event of electrical failure, your business will be back up and running quickly.

 We install and repair all commercial consumer units and wiring, including three-phase systems, Cat 5, Cat 5E & Cat 6.

-Emergency Electricians are available 24/7 to local homes and businesses.
-If you suffer from electrical failure or experience an electrical emergency, we can have an electrician at your home or premises within a couple of hours.
+Emergency Electricians are available 24 hours a day, 7 days a week, to local homes and businesses.
+If you suffer from electrical failure or experience an electrical emergency, we can have a 24 hour electrician at your home or premises within a couple of hours.

-All emergency call outs include no call out charges or hidden extras.
+Emergency services include no call-out charges or hidden extras.
 Rest assured, you’ll pay a fair price when using our Southend Electrician.

 Electrical faults can arise for various reasons, and some of the most common ones include: